Violence in Mexico: the politicides in Puebla from 2010-2020

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

-This journal provides free access to its content through its website following the principle that making research available free of charge to the public supports a larger exchange of global knowledge.
+This journal provides free access to its content through its website, under the principle of making research freely available to the public and supporting global knowledge exchange.